 Just press Win+I, go to Personalization and switch to Colors tab.
 Therefore, just toggle the button that presents “Show Color on Start, taskbar, action center, and title bar”.

-Now, you need to use Registry Editor to enable colored title bar for inactive windows.
-Before, using Registry Editor to change anything, make you sure you have created a backup.
+Now, you need to use Registry Editor to enable the colored title bar for inactive windows.
+Before, using Registry Editor to change anything, make sure you have created a backup.
 This is recommended.
-In case, you get face problem after changing anything, you can easily restore that backup.
-Check this guide to know how to backup and restore Registry.
+In case, you get to face a problem after changing anything, you can easily restore that backup.

 Following that, open Registry Editor.
 Press Win+R, type regedit and hit Enter.
 Next, navigate through the following path,